 Because of its large installed base of pumps, the revenue generated by the water and wastewater industry for the pump services market has been high.
 Most of the core assets—such as water pipelines and sewers—are old and frail, which augurs well for service providers.
 End users face several issues—such as cavitation, frequent damage to mechanical seals, bearing misalignment and corrosion of internal parts.

 The food and beverage industry places high priority on quality with hygiene and, therefore, has a high demand for spares to ensure non-contamination of food and a leak-free environment.
-Centrifugal, rotary lobe, air-operated diaphragm and peristaltic pumps are used in applications for producing or processing dairy products, meat, bakery products, confectionery, beer, wine, syrups and juices.
+Centrifugal, rotary lobe, air-operated diaphragm and peristaltic pumps are used in applications for producing or processing dairy products, meat, bakery products, confectionery, syrups and juices.

 Because of the global economic slowdown that resulted in new projects being delayed and shelved, pump services for maintenance, repair and overhaul (MRO) have assumed greater significance.
 MRO services improve the overall condition of the pump, facilitate checks of the critical parts and help determine the suitability for reuse.
 Moreover, the time taken to conduct these services is reduced compared to new pump installations.
 Apart from cost savings, the other advantage of using MRO services is having consultants and specialized technical personnel analyze the entire process.